go-sql-driver/mysql/README.md

 Default:        false
 ```

 Allow multiple statements in one query.
 While this allows batch queries, it also greatly increases the risk of SQL injections.
+Only the result of the first query is returned, all other results are silently discarded.

 ##### `parseTime`